Gruntfuggly/todo-tree/README.md

 Grouping by tag doesn't work for markdown task list items as there is no tag to group with.
 The tree will show the files alongside the tag groups.

 Tracking the file in the tree view does not work when grouping by tag (as there can be multiple entries for each file).

+When there is no current workspace, default icons will be shown in the tree.

 ### Credits